Zhongqi0402/Digital_Support_Center/README.md

 - Typescript with Sequelize to create tables from sample data can be found in `backend/server.ts`
 - Other functional ORM code can be found in `Controller` file under `backend/routes` with different routes.

+### C5.

+If you want to test backend API endpoints, please use Postman.

 # Backend Component